-Container to store the result of applying a filter on a flowFrame object filter ratio-class
+Container to store the result of applying a filter on a flowFrame object subSet: Object of class "numeric"

-''' subSet: Object of class "numeric" frameId: Object of class "character" referencing the flowFrame object filtered.
-Used for sanity checking. filterDetails: Object of class "list" describing the filter applied filterId: Object of class "character" referencing the filter applied '''
+frameId: Object of class "character" referencing the flowFrame object filtered.
+Used for sanity checking.

 Class "filterResult", directly.
 Class "filter", by class "filterResult", distance 2.